-For those who want to cancel their individual health insurance policy at any time, it is a possibility.
+If you no longer want your individual health insurance policy, you can cancel at any time, no questions asked.
 Most individual health insurance policies are paid month to month, therefore you may cancel when you choose.
-Though the process may not be the most smooth and simple, a policy holder has the right to cancel their plan without a penalty fee.
+A policyholder has the right to cancel their plan without a penalty fee.
 Because with an individual plan there are no contracts, you are permitted to cancel your benefits whenever you decide.

 Typically, the health insurance companies will set your premium at a consistent rate for a year and then review the plan to assess if they should adjust your monthly cost.
 The rate can change based on an individual’s claims history and what services they have obtained.